 Pictures and video speak louder than words so it may be advantageous to take a few digital photographs/videos of your child.
 For example: if your child is unable to walk appropriately without leg braces then make a video of your child attempting to walk without braces and make sure you include the process of putting on the braces and how they improve your child’s gait.
 Another example is the need for nursing care to manage a wound.
 Make sure to take digital pictures of the wound site.

 Preauthorization/Determination of Coverage

-When coverage is questionable, you should be able to ask for a preauthorization for the requested services/prescription.
+When coverage is questionable, you should be able to ask for a PREAUTHORIATION for the requested services/prescriptions.
 Some insurance companies will say this is not necessary but it is in your best interest to request one.
 This will be your ammunition for the appeals process if services are denied.
 All preauthorization statements will include a disclaimer to the effect of “this is not a guarantee of payment/coverage” because insurance companies are looking to save money, NOT SPEND it.